MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 Rechargeable NiMH batteries give you about 3 to 6 hours of gameplay based on your settings and game selection, and as long as you have more than one set, you can easily charge one set while you play with another set. <A href="https://www.amazon.com/Panasonic-BK-4HCCA8BA-eneloop-Pre-Charged-Rechargeable/dp/B00JHKSL0A/ref=sr_1_1_pp?keywords=eneloop%2BAAA&qid=1690853200&sr=8-1&th=1">Here's a listing for the eneloop pro batteries I use in all of my Game Boys.</a> Other brands of rechargeable batteries I have seen used are Ikea LADDA batteries, and Jugee batteries.

 Lithium-ion batteries (or LiPos) are another option, but I do not fully detail how to use them in this repository.
 You must be knowledgeable enough on your own to utilize them.
-Please review the entire repo for crucial information if you *do* decide to use them, though.
+Please review the entire repo for crucial information if you *do* decide to go with a LiPo.

 ### VI.
 Compatibility with Other Mods